Blood pressure is a measurement of the force applied to the walls of your arteries as your heart pumps blood through your body.

 If you have diabetes, heart disease, or kidney problems, or if you had a stroke, your doctor may want your blood pressure to be lower.

-It is normal for your blood pressure to be different depending on the time of day:
+It is normal for your blood pressure to vary due to the time of day:

-Many people become nervous at the doctor's office and have higher readings than they normally would at home.
+Many people get nervous at the doctor's office and have higher readings than they have at home.
 This is called white coat hypertension.
+Home blood pressure readings can help detect this problem.

 Diastolic blood pressure; Systolic blood pressure; Blood pressure reading; Measuring blood pressure